-What is the widow mother’s share in property?
+What is the widow mother’s share in the property?
 I am a widow who has recently lost my only son due to cardiac arrest.
-My daughter in law is not ready to share the compensation provided by my sons company (Approx. 45 lacs).
+My daughter in law is not ready to share the compensation provided by my son’s company (Approx. 45 lacs).
 I have no source of income.
 Both my daughters are married.
 I had sold some of the property bought by my late husband to purchase a flat in which my son & I was residing.

-Compensation given by the company on the death of your son shall be treated as his individual property, Muruappa vs commissioner of income tax, this property shall never be merged into joint family property.
+Compensation given by the company on the death of your son shall be treated as his individual property, Muruappa vs commissioner of income tax, this property shall never be merged into the joint family property.
 She got that property after the death of her husband, if that property is in her possession at the time of remarriage then she has right to claim that property.

 According to section 2 of Hindu widow’s remarriage act 1856, she is the absolute owner of the property which is devolved in her by Hindu succession act and her remarriage can’t disqualify her to enjoy absolute right over that property.
-In Punitawalli vs Ramlingam AIR 1970 SC, it is held by the Supreme court that widow has full right in the property devolved into her by the Hindu succession act and she is entitled to enjoy same right after her remarriage.
+In Punitawalli vs Ramlingam AIR 1970 SC, it is held by the Supreme court that widow has the full right in the property devolved into her by the Hindu succession act and she is entitled to enjoy same right after her remarriage.

 If the flat is purchased out of the fund of the joint family property then it is treated as part and parcel of joint family property.
 Widow has the right to maintenance and inheritance in this property, the widow has no right to partition it because she is not coparcener.
 When there is no male member in the joint Hindu family then eldest widow gets all property by the rule of survivorship.